What is snoring?

 What is obstructive sleep apnoea (OSA)?

-Diagnose sleep apnoea
+Obstructive sleep apnoea – diagnosis

 In the second step an ambulatory sleep recording (also called polygraphy) is recommended, if required.
 Patients receive a mobile device that they have to put on before going to bed.
 This device records the sleeping behaviour and important physical activities at night.
 Thus, breathing stops can be diagnosed.

-Consequences of sleep apnoea
+Effects of sleep apnoea

 2. Increased diabetes risk: The exact link between an obstructive sleep apnoea and diabetes mellitus type 2 is currently being researched.
-However, it is known that the breathing stop and thus the triggered wake-up call can cause immense stress reactions in the body.
+However, we know that the breathing stop and thus the triggered wake-up call can cause immense stress reactions in the body.
 As a result, the body releases an increased number of stress hormones.
 Those hormones can lead to a rise of the blood pressure.
 At the same time, the endogenous insulin production is blocked.
 This permanent strain of the body can lead to a permanent increase of the blood sugar level.

 3. Heartburn: Snorer and especially people with sleep apnoea often suffer from heartburn at night.
 A negative pressure results when inhaling caused by the narrowed airways.
 Thus, gastric acid can rise through the gullet and comes into contact with the mucous membranes.
 Since those don’t have a protective function – in contrast to the gastric mucous membrane – the typical unpleasant, burning pain in the chest results.